 The Helambu Project is a platform organization that facilitates small to medium sized development projects in Nepal in education, health, gender, and cultural sectors.
 We have extensive contacts in Sindhupalchowk District in Nepal as well as Kathmandu.
 To learn more, contact: Chris Limburg - email@example.com or visit www.helambuproject.org

 National War Tax Resistance - Documentary Film The War Tax Resistance Movement is the refusal to pay some/all of the federal income tax in protest of the bloated military budget and subsequent military actions around the world.
 Two Madison War Tax resisters have begun working on a documentary film; interviewing war tax resisters around the country to get their personal stories about their beliefs, and the obstacles and support they have received for their actions.
 They will use the finished film for educational purposes, using the outreach resources of local and national peace organizations.
 This project has been endorsed by the NWTRCC, National War Tax Resistance Coordinating Committee.
-Contact: NWTR Film Project, c/o Jerry Chernow, 431 N Baldwin St, Madison WI 53703. http://nwtrcc.org/ They are in the process of raising funds for this project - and your donations to this project, through the PC Foundation, are tax exempt - and welcomed!
-Checks written to "PC Foundation" can be mailed to 2820 Marshall Court, #1, Mad ison 53705 - (please specify 'for: NWTR Project' on the bottom of the check).
+Contact: NWTR Film Project, c/o Jerry Chernow, 431 N Baldwin St, Madison WI 53703 or Paula Rogge 1117 Alrita Ct. #2, Madison WI 53713. http://nwtrcc.org/ They have completed 20 interviews of war tax resisters around the country, including those living below taxable income level to those with a taxable income who redirect all or part of their federal taxes to peace and social welfare projects, thereby risking seizures of wages and bank accounts.
+They are seeking funds to conduct at least 10 more interviews and to complete editing of the film.
+Your donations to this project, through the PC Foundation, are tax exempt - and welcomed!
+Checks written to "PC Foundation" can be mailed to 2820 Marshall Court, #1, Madison 53705 - (please specify 'for: NWTR Project' on the bottom of the check).

 Oneida White Corn Growers Our goals are to support Oneida community members in learning and sharing agricultural knowledge for growing Heirloom Iroquois White Corn.
 We aim to combine traditional knowledge and science to grow better crops.
 We are exploring opportunities for Oneida farmers to expand their operations, start enterprises and develop a grower cooperative.
 The end result will be to provide the community with healthy traditional food products, increase food sovereignty and start a seed bank.
 Learn more about White Corn: https://gardenwarriorsgoodseeds.com/2015/01/19/tsyunhehkw-oneida-nation-wisconsin/ Contact: Laura Manthe, W1428 Ray Road, De Pere, WI 54115 or by email at firstname.lastname@example.org and email@example.com